Affiliate links on Android Authority may earn us a commission. Learn more.

 Daily Authority: 🤯 Apple's wildly different Pro strategy

 ☕ Good morning!
 Shenzhen in China is now on lockdown, per China’s zero-Covid ambitions.
-Apple assembler Foxconn has already halted production, which may affect things like the new Mac Studio, but the majority of iPhone production is out of Zhengzhou, aka “iPhone City,” and isn’t affected (yet).
+Apple assembler Hon Hai Technology Group (Foxconn) has already halted production, which may affect things like the new Mac Studio, but the majority of iPhone production is out of Zhengzhou, aka “iPhone City,” and isn’t affected (yet).

 Apple’s next A16 chip might be for Pro models only